pawilon/kimble-autotravel/README.md

 This will convert the yaml file into json and post it into the AWS API Gateway endpoint, which will in turn run the AWS Lambda function that parses the json and returns the iMacro script.

-You can alternatevily skip doing any API calls altogether, and just run the code on your machine.
+You can alternatively skip doing any API calls altogether, and just run the code on your machine.
 This requires installing the python dependencies first:

 ```
 pip install -r requirements.txt -t serverless-autotravel-python/functions/lib